darrowv/ip-address-tracker/README.md

 ### What I learned

-- Learned using maps and geolocation API
+- Using maps and geolocation API
 - Refreshed my overall knowledges

 ### Useful resources